mbaumer/us_hep_funding/docs/_states/NE.md

 Deb Fischer is the #5 Republican on the Senate Committee on Commerce, Science, and Transportation

 ## HEP Grants
-In the past 8 years, this state has received:
+In the past 9 years, this state has received:
-1 HEP grants, totalling <b> $432,000</b>
+2 HEP grants, totalling <b> $432,000</b>
 ```
   Year  Institution                         Amount ($)
 ------  --------------------------------  ------------
+  2019  University of Nebraska - Lincoln             0
   2018  University of Nebraska - Lincoln       432,000
 ```
 ## SC Contracts
 ```
-This state received no SC contracts from 2012-2019
+This state received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this state has received:
+In the past 9 years, this state has received:
-155 NSF MPS grants, totalling <b> $49,099,451</b>
+182 NSF MPS grants, totalling <b> $54,805,251</b>
 ```
 Institution                                   Amount ($)
 ------------------------------------------  ------------
 Board Of Regents Of University Of Nebrask     19,671,118
+Board Of Regents Of University Of Nebraska    17,811,061
 University Of Nebraska                        12,617,930
-Board Of Regents Of University Of Nebraska    12,105,261
 University Of Nebraska-Lincoln                 4,507,642
 Doane College                                    105,000
 Creighton University                              92,500